denysdovhan/wtfjs/README.md

 +true // -> 1
 ```

-When you're performing addition or multiplication, `ToNumber` method invokes.
-In according to the specification, this method returns:
+When you're performing addition or multiplication, the `ToNumber` method is invoked.
+According to the specification, this method returns:

 > If `argument` is **true**, return **1**.
 If `argument` is **false**, return **+0**.